mappls-api/mappls-web-plugins/placePicker-plugin/readme.md

     - `pinHeight`: (number).
 To adjust the placement of the PIN icon on the map.
     - `searchChars` : number of characters required to start search. e.g searchChars:2
     - `region` : To specify the region for various api response.e.g region : "USA"
+    - `snapToEntry` : To snap to the entry point of the location. default value is false
+    - `snappingRadius` : To specify the snapping radius.
+    - ` entryMarkerStyle` : To modify the entry marker style.
+      -  `size`: 10, // default 10
+      -  `color`: "blue", // default '#ff0000'
+      -  `strokeWidth`: 4, // default 2
+      -  `strokeColor`: "", // default '#ffffff'
+      -  `fillColor`: '00000',
+      -  `fillopacity`: 1,
+      -  `lineColor`: 'FFFFFF',
+      -  `linewidth`: 5,
+      -  `lineopacity`: 1,
 <br>

 ### 2. Calling Mappls Place Picker for programmatically fixed text